Technigo/project-music-releases-vite/instructions.md

 ## You should display the following for each album:

-- album cover image
+- album cover image ✅
-- album name
+- album name ✅
-- the name of each artist involved with a comma between
+- the name of each artist involved with a comma between ✅ (comma last?)

 ## Hover effects: